Candida Martinelli's Italophile Site

 The message wasn’t written in a letter or on a card, but in

-the flowers and foliage that made up the bouquet.
+the arrangement of flowers and foliage that made up the bouquet.
 For the educated at that time,

 flowers and foliage had assigned meanings.